Why Is your goldfish turning black? Are you looking for the reason and solution?

 Even if you got your goldfish from a fair or carnival, these conditions are stressful and could result in loss of color until a proper environment is restored for them.

-If you notice your goldfish losing color, this is cause for concern as it usually indicates excessive stress in the goldfish.
+If you notice your goldfish losing color and turns black, this is cause for concern as it usually indicates excessive stress in the goldfish.

 This could be due to a lack of proper husbandries, such as too little water changes.